jimmerioles/100-days-of-code/r1-log.md

 Explored CSS3 Grid, found a bug and reported.
 CSS3 Grid is so powerful!.
 - Doing:
   - Frontend Development Certification: Basic Front-end Development Projects > Build a Tribute Page

+### R1D7 - R1D8
+- Had a deep dive at Flexbox and Grid for two days.
+Grid is the future!
+No more float hacks and stuffs!
+Gonna refactor my tribute page tomorrow even if it's almost done.
+I'll drop Bootstrap and use #CSS #Grid + #Flexbox instead.
+- Doing:
+  - Frontend Development Certification: Basic Front-end Development Projects > Build a Tribute Page